 The third feature is optional and designed to secure IoT devices, most of which have limited or no display interface.
 The new Device Provisioning Protocol will provide a simple and secure way to add these devices to a Wi-Fi network.

-The final WPA3 feature is an optional 192-bit security suite.
+The fourth feature is an optional 192-bit security suite.
 This is a cryptographic strength enhancement.
 The feature is aligned with the Commercial National Security Algorithm (CNSA) Suite and designed to maintain data integrity on networks requiring the highest security, even in a post-quantum computer era.

 As the Wi-Fi Alliance has stated, “WPA2 will continue to be deployed in Wi-Fi CERTIFIED devices for the foreseeable future, and all devices supporting WPA3 will continue to work with WPA2 devices.
 Wi-Fi CERTIFIED for both WPA2 and WPA3 validates recommended security practices as the security landscape changes.”